-On the East End, there are some great options to choose from for a Winter/Spring or Summer/Fall CSA share.
-Some include East End Community Organic Farm, East Hampton; Garden of Eve Organic Farm, Riverhead; and Sang Lee Farms, Peconic.
-There are many more, but these are a few examples.
-Explore more farms on our website here.
+On the East End, there are great options to choose from for a Winter/Spring or Summer/Fall CSA share.
+Favorites include Golden Earthworm, Riverhead; Garden of Eve Organic Farm, Riverhead; and Sang Lee Farms, Peconic; with more throughout.
+Explore more farms on our website.

 What is CSA Day?
 In 2015, Small Farm Central released the 2014 CSA Farming Annual Report, which gathered data from more than 250 CSA farmers and almost 53,000 memberships.
 Among some interesting facts, the report showed that the most popular day for CSA Sign-ups in 2014 was Friday, February 28.
 So in 2015, the first National CSA Sign-up Day was held on Saturday, February 28.
 CSA farmers offered special discounts and promotions and enjoyed an influx of sign-ups from members wanting to support local agriculture.
 This year, CSA Day is about more than getting lots of CSA sign-ups; it’s a whole day dedicated to the celebration of community-supported agriculture.

 There are many benefits to joining a CSA.
 Garden of Eve Organic Farm shares with us what it’s all about.

 A CSA is like a subscription, or a vegetable-of-the-week club.
 You get to enjoy a mini-farmers market, all in one pick up.